ivoyager/ivoyager-changelogs/README.md

 * Expanded data display for all astronomical bodies with closeable sections and subsections.
 (Content can be customized by external project.)
 * Expanded wiki links for many data display labels and items, if enabled.
 (TODO: I want to abstract "wiki" to possibly include an in-game "Galactopedia" or similar.
 For now it opens browser to Wikipedia which is what we want for the Planetarium.)
 * Added new Composition object.
 The new Body.components dictionary can hold any number of Composition instances representing anything.
 (I, Voyager uses for atmosphere chemical composition for display.)
+* Added [data/solar_system/README.txt](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/README.txt) with details about our data table system.
+Comments about it were here and there, but have been moved mostly to the README now.

 ## Changes
 * External project can set root node of the simulation by setting ProjectBuilder property "universe".